kirtan03/Ride_Chain/Readme.md

 <a name="readme-top"></a>

-# CSN-291 Course Project : IITR Map
+# CSN-254 Course Project : RideChain

 <!-- TABLE OF CONTENTS -->
 <details>